maxwolf621/OauthUser/Oauth2.md

     @JsonIgnore
     private String password;

-    // this is important
+    /* Here is added a third part authorization */
-    //  to check you are logging in with google, local, facebook … etc
+    //  To check you are logging in with google, local, facebook … etc
     @NotNull
     @Enumerated(EnumType.STRING)
     private AuthProvider provider;